abstractionslimited/1App-docs/02-onboarding/03-development-machine-setup.md

 9. **Click Submit and Test Your Widget Locally**

    Click **Submit** and verify that your widget is functioning correctly on the emulator.

+## Additional Instructions for iOS Testing

+Don’t bother yourself with trying to debug with your iOS device.
+It doesn’t work; it’s proven: Don’t try to be a hero.
+For more details, refer to the [VodaPay Container Testing Guide](https://vodacom.atlassian.net/wiki/spaces/PV/pages/315622675/PRD+162+MVA+VodaPay+Container#Testing-Widget).

+1. **Install Xcode**

+   Download and install [Xcode](https://developer.apple.com/xcode/) from the Mac App Store.

+2. **Open Simulator**

+   - Once Xcode is open, navigate to the Xcode menu in the menu bar.
+   - Select **Open Developer Tool > Simulator**.
+   - Alternatively, you can search for Simulator using Spotlight.

+3. **Select iOS Device**

+   - In the Simulator window, you’ll see a list of available iOS devices.
+   - Choose the device you want to simulate by clicking on it.
+   - You can simulate various iPhone and iPad models with different iOS versions.

+4. **Launch Your App**

+   - Perform steps 7 and 8 above to test your widget on the iOS Simulator.